 The Check-in Examples section is comprised of 10 stories of how check-ins were used in various settings, detailing the audience, the context, the leaders’ objectives, the questions they selected, and the results.
 This will give you a feel for how the practice can be used in different settings and to accomplish a range of goals.
 A final example examines why a check-in underperformed.

 I am a check-in geek.
 For that reason, I thought it would be fun to let you actually check in when you visit the site.
 After a few minutes of reading, a pop-up will ask you to select and answer a question.
 Your check-ins are then immediately posted on the home page and archived here.
 You won’t be surprised that this truly global check-in—already people from over 50 countries have checked in—is my favorite part of the site.
 (If you can’t wait to check in, just select the “you can check in here” link that’s on both the home page and the “Your Check-ins” page.)

 The green footnote circles throughout the text (visible on computers only, not on phones) contain related thoughts and extra information.
 Hover over them to view the content.

 Citations are placed at the bottom of this page.

 I hope you find what you need here.
-Don’t hesitate to if I can help.
+Don’t hesitate to contact me if I can help.

 …a “form of social technology that enables [people] to tap capacities for wisdom, collective support and creativity.”
 (Boyes Watson, Peacemaking Circles & Urban Youth, pg 79)